 VMs vs Containers!
-Many IT departments worldwide have been scratching their heads over the best method to apply to their company’s tech stack to reduce costs and improve their data storage efficiency.
+Many IT departments worldwide have been scratching their heads over the best method to use their tech stack to reduce costs and improve their data storage efficiency.
 This has been made possible using virtual machines and containers.
 These are two products that work in a similar way to maximise efficiency based on available resources.

-A virtual machine is, in essence, a fake computer system.
-It is designed to run on hardware and imitate a computer system.
+A virtual machine is, in essence, a replicated computer system.
+It is designed to run on hardware and imitates a computer system.
 That is done in parallel with multiple other virtual machines using shared hardware resources.
 They have a hypervisor that allows the use of multiple virtual machines on one machine.

 You may have five computers in one.
 For this to function, your virtual machine will require an operating system that has been designed for itself.
 It may be based on an original and currently working operating system, although the concept of hardware should be virtualised.

 VMs have become very popular worldwide amongst different IT departments, given what is now referred to as the cloud boom.
-In this current day and age where you can use containers when you contact cloud-based storage facilities such as Amazon Web Services, virtual machines work to provide greater efficiency.
+In this current day and age where you can use containers when you contact cloud-based storage facilities such as Amazon Web Services (AWS), virtual machines work to provide greater efficiency.

 They can also be set up effectively to decrease any costs of running them.
 It can be done using a virtual machine that allows you to perform tasks that would require multiple different computers on one.
 However, this is not a cheat code as you will still require the same amount of hardware resources that would have been needed to run those operating systems on individual computers.

-The only difference with this makes it more efficient because you do not have any wastage of hardware resources.
-Think about it this way if you have a personal laptop with 2 gigabytes worth of ram, not every task you perform will require all two gigs of ram.
+Think about it this way: if you have a personal laptop with 2 gigabytes worth of ram, not every task you perform will require all 2 gigabytes of ram.
 Therefore, if you needed to run something that only required 500 megabytes of ram, you could simultaneously run four of these products on 2 gigabytes worth of ram computer.

 However, this is not always possible because some products require the computer’s attention and cannot perform more than one task simultaneously.
 Therefore, if you were to apply a virtual machine to the scenario, you could have four operating systems running those 500 megabytes programs on the same 2 gigabytes worth of ram hardware.